-As the interview draws to a close, you need to accomplish two crucial objectives:
+As the interview draws to a close, you need to accomplish three crucial objectives:

 - Make it clear you want the job and are excited about it.

-Maybe you’re the General Manager candidate who has more impressive change management experience than most, or you’re the Account Manager candidate who’s got a superb track record with mobile solutions.
+Maybe you’re the General Manager candidate who has deeper change management experience than most, or you’re the Account Manager candidate who’s got a superb track record with mobile solutions.
 Know what your “best stuff” is, and make sure you re-emphasize it at the end.

 Of course, your key selling points may have shifted during the interview.
 For example, maybe you just discovered that the job involves mentoring others, which happens to be a great strength of yours.
 Add that to the closing remarks you had planned.